gwxie/Dewarping-Document-Image-By-Displacement-Flow-Estimation/Source/README.md

 `/dataset/unwarp_new/train/data1024_greyV2/color` contains train dataset.

-`dataloader.py` has functions to load data.
+`dataloader.py` is used to load data.

-`loss.py` has loss functions.
+`loss.py` is loss functions.

-`network.py` has network structure.
+`network.py` is network structure.

 `test.py` is main program for testing.